 When one experiences migraine, it makes the nervous system respond with actions of nausea, vomiting and diarrhea.
 This in turn delays the emptying of the stomach’s contents into the small intestine decreasing the blood circulation (which leads to cold feet and hands) and increasing one’s sensitivity to light and sound.

-#1.
-Causes of Migraine
+Causes of a Migraine

-The causes of migraine can be varied – it can be either due to the enlargement of blood vessels, or the nerve fibers (wrapped around the blood vessels) releasing chemicals or even a combination of the two.
+The causes of a migraine can be varied – it can be either due to the enlargement of blood vessels, or the nerve fibers (wrapped around the blood vessels) releasing chemicals or even a combination of the two.
 As a result of this, inflammation and further enlargement of the blood vessels might occur.

 - Bright lights